mvolkmann/blog/src/lua.md

 but beware of cases where are the table passed in contains false values because those will not be used if you simply check with the or operator.

 this video suggest multiple ways to handle this: https://youtu.be/IQf82d3cr20

-Use the assert function to test a condition and crash the program if it is not true.
-The assert function takes a condition and a message. ex. assert(type(param) == “table”), “The argument must be a table.”) add this to the error handling section of your Lua blog page.

 function foo(p1, p2) is just syntactic sugar for foo = function (p1, p2)